GeorgeArgyrakis/YouAreMuted/README.md

 ## Usage
 * Unzip file YouAreMuted-xxxx.zip to a folder
 * Run YouAreMuted.exe
+* Left click on mic to mute / unmute
+* Right click o mic for options
 * Optional: Pin to taskbar for easy access

 ## Screenshots